Traditional Rarotongan Food: 10 Foods to Try in the Cook Islands© CookIslandsPocketGuide.com

 7. Fresh Tuna Sashimi

-Ok, so “sashimi” evokes images more of the streets of Tokyo rather than the sands of the Cook Islands but the tuna fishing here is so good that you can’t pass on a chance to try this popular catch.
+Ok, so sashimi evokes images more of the streets of Tokyo rather than the sands of the Cook Islands, but the tuna fishing here is so good that you can’t pass up a chance to try this popular catch.
 Prepared sashimi-style is the most refreshing and best way to taste the freshness of the Cook Islands’ fish.

-Where to try: Little Polynesian Restaurant, Bite Time Cafe, Rapae Bay Restaurant – Pacific Resort Aitutaki, Vaima on the Beach, Tamarind House, Trader Jack’s, Wilson’s Beach Bar & Restaurant – Castaway Resort, The Boat Shed (Aitutaki) and more!
+Where to try: Little Polynesian Restaurant, Bite Time Café, Rapae Bay Restaurant – Pacific Resort Aitutaki, Vaima on the Beach, Tamarind House, Trader Jack’s, Castaway Beach Bar – Castaway Resort, The Boat Shed (Aitutaki), Resort Tava’e (Aitutaki) and more!

 8. Aitutaki Snowball